 1932-D (Denver Mint)

 The United States Mint first issued the Washington quarter dollar in 1932.
-The mint produced almost 5.5 million of them at the Philadelphia mint.
-The Denver mint only produced 436,800 of them.
-Given the popularity of the Washington quarter series with collectors, this makes this coin a key to the series.
+The mint produced almost 5.5 million of them at the Philadelphia mint, while the Denver mint only produced 436,800 of them.
+Given the popularity of the Washington series with collectors, this makes this coin a key to the series.
 An average circulated specimen has a value of at least $100.
 Look for a small "D" on the reverse below the wreath.

 02 of 11